shuhaowu/riakkit/README.md

 What is this?..
 ===============

-Riakkit is essentially an(other) object mapper for Riak.
+Riakkit is essentially an([other]((https://github.com/Linux2Go/riakalchemy)) object mapper for Riak.
 Meaning it's kind of like mongokit or couchdbkit, where it makes it easier to map an object to Riak.

-Initially a project designed to immitate mongokit, now it got inspired a lot by [riakalchemy](https://github.com/Linux2Go/riakalchemy).
+Initially a project designed to immitate mongokit, then I got tired of copying and went with my own style.
 This is designed to fit a project of mine and my style of coding and use cases.

 Just FYI: The project tries to follow the [Google Python style guide](http://google-styleguide.googlecode.com/svn/trunk/pyguide.html).